CC-MNNIT/Hack36/README.md

   <p><i>Meet Milo, your coding companion for Hack36 8.0!</i></p>
 </div>

 Hack36 is MNNIT Allahabad's annual hackathon, bringing together innovators, developers, and problem-solvers for a thrilling 36-hour coding marathon.
+This year's Hack36 is part of the Network Security Bootcamp Supported by ISEA Phase III Project, Ministry of Electronics and IT, Government of India

 ## Event Details